-There are 347 return events of which the corresponding adoption date can be traced over the 2-year recording range.
-They involve 289 animals (232 cats and 57 dogs).
-Out of 347 return events, we noticed 17 unrealistic return events which happen within 1 hour, with 12 events happening within 5 mins.
-It may result from data entry error.
-After removing the returns within 1 hour, 70% (231) returns happened within 90 days.
-The return time peaked differently between species, with 8 days for dog, while 14 days for cat.
+The dataset contained 347 return events for which the corresponding adoption date could be traced over the 2-year recording range.
+They involved 289 animals (232 cats and 57 dogs).
+Of these 347 return events, we noticed 17 unrealistic return events which happened within 1 hour, with 12 events happening within 5 minutes.
+We assumed that these events were the result of data entry errors, and chose to remove them from analyses.

 Days from adoption to return